CSYE6225/UnixSysProgramming/Hekuan-Yang/HW08/ReadMe.md

 $vmstat 3

-When the idle mem run into 0 ( provide in the attched screenshots s1&s2)
+when 5 clents are running at the same time, the idle mem run into 0 ( provide in the attched screenshots s1&s2)

 the max number of connection is 11